stanlemon/lectionary-js/README.md

 This is a library for calculating the weeks of the Western Christian church calendar.
 This Christian calendar is also called the liturgical year.
 Each Sunday has a set of appointed readings called pericopes.
 The lectionary has pericopes as well as prayers, which together are the propers.

-This library comes from [sanctus.org](https://sanctus.org).
-I built the first [sanctus.org](https://sanctus.org) with friends while at college.
+This library comes from I first build with friends while at college.
 It was first built to help my friends and I organize our dorm devotions.
 When the Lutheran Church Missouri Synod began work on a new hymnal we added it to the site.
 The hymnal committee put a Microsoft Word doc with the propers online for review.
 It included a revision of the one year lectionary and a new daily lectionary.

-I am amazed that so many years later people still use [sanctus.org](https://sanctus.org).
+I am amazed that so many years later people still use the site.
 I open sourced the calculator used by the website in PHP before.
 This JavaScript library includes a similar calculator as well as calendar building tooling.
 It also includes structured data of the various propers.
 I hope that by open sourcing this library it will enable other to build new tools and applications.

 _All of the code in this repository is available free under the [MIT](LICENSE) license.
 Lectionary data belongs to the church at large throughout time._

 ## Getting Started

 This repository includes the calculator library and a [React](http://reactjs.org) web app.
-The web app serves up a version of [sanctus.org](https://sanctus.org).

 You can see the app in action at: